A scientist’s almost-plane-free journey of 50,000 kilometres. A crazy story, or one that needs to be told?

 “I know that giving numbers about climate change is what we should do as scientists, but we also know that this is not enough.”

-Not in vain?
+The long journey: Not in vain?

+Dr. Gianluca Grimalda travelled 50,000 kilometers for his round trip.
+Just to put it into perspective: This is more than the circumference of the earth of around 40,000 kilometres.
 The following modes of transport were used for both inbound and outbound journeys: 18 coaches, 18 trains, 7 ferries, 1 cargo ship, 8 vans/ shared taxis, 2 trucks/ hitchhikes, 2 police convoys and 2 airplanes.
+The return journey of 28,000 kilometres was possible without taking a plane.
+Around 7,620 CO2 was estimated to be saved during the total journey there and back.

+Dr. Gianluca Grimalda is an experimental social scientist.
+He studies the behavioural and psychological bases of social cohesion, such as the willingness to help others in a group or society, often at a personal cost.
 His research includes cooperation to avert climate change, income redistribution and immigrants discrimination.
 Dr. Grimalda also studied the cognitive effects of exposure to violence.
 He is involved in policy making for the International Panel on Social Progress, the ThinkTank20, and the Global Tipping Points Report.